la2050/challenge/_2021/learn/believe-in-music.md

   After each class; drawing on feedback from teachers and peers, students develop and implement strategies to improve and refine the technical and expressive aspects of draft compositions and improvisations.
-Approximately how many people will be directly impacted by this proposal?: '100' Approximately how many people will be indirectly impacted by this proposal?: '5000' Please describe the broader impact of your proposal.: >- Besides providing much needed arts education in a time when outlets for expression and process and vital for students social/emotional wellbeing, many of the students who participate in our programming go on to become
+Approximately how many people will be directly impacted by this project, program, or initiative?: '100' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '5000' Describe how Los Angeles County will be different if your work is successful.: >- Besides providing much needed arts education in a time when outlets for expression and process and vital for students social/emotional wellbeing, many of the students who participate in our programming go on to become